 In practice, there is a great deal of price dispersion in markets for used books (and other items).
-The most common approach to explain such dispersion in the IO theory literature is to assume that some consumers are not fully informed about prices.12 A simple way to incorporate a similar mechanism in the above framework is to consider a hybrid of the monopoly and full-information oligopoly models above and the gatekeeper model of Baye and Morgan (2001).
-In particular, let us assume that there are N + 1 populations of consumers.
+The most common approach to explain such dispersion in the IO theory literature is to assume that some consumers are not fully informed about prices.14 A simple way to incorporate a similar mechanism in the above framework is to consider a hybrid of the monopoly and full-information oligopoly models above and the gatekeeper model of Baye and Morgan (2001).
+Assume that there are N+1 populations of consumers.
 There is a flow with arrival rate γ_0 of shoppers who visit all N online firms.
-And for each $i \in \{1, 2, ..., N\}$, assume there is a flow with arrival rate γ_i of nonshoppers who visit only firm i.
-Assume that nonshoppers again buy from firm i with probability $D^m(p_i) \equiv 1 - F(p_i)$ as in the monopoly model.
+And for each $i \in \{1, 2, \ldots, N\}$, assume there is a flow with arrival rate γ_i of nonshoppers who visit only firm i.
+Assume that nonshoppers buy from firm i with probability $D^m(p_i) \equiv 1 - F(p_i)$ as in the monopoly model.
 Assume that shoppers buy from firm i with probability $D(p_i, p{-i})$ as in the full information oligopoly model.
-So, in other words, online stores have a flow of consumers for whom they are effectively monopolists, the nonshoppers, and a flow of consumers for whom they are effectively oligopolists competing with other stores carrying the same title, the shoppers.
-We treat offline stores as only having a flow of nonshoppers.

-Again, we assume each firm that makes a sale is immediately replaced by an identical entrant.
+Again, assume each firm that makes a sale is immediately replaced by an identical entrant.
 Expected firm profits can then be calculated just as in the monopoly model: